ASUNA & Jan Jelinek

 Jonathan Scherk

-Jonathan Scherk is a master of his craft: He immerses us in a highly distinctive world of plunderphonics-sampledelica-variations acousmatiques that’s impossible to classify while feeling familiar nonetheless.
+Jonathan Scherk immerses us in a highly distinctive world of plunderphonics-sampledelica-variations acousmatiques.

 Jonathan Scherk & Daniel Majer

-Jonathan Scherk and Daniel Majer hail from the post-rock and experimental scene in Vancouver, where they shared a studio for several years.
-They produce contemporary sound collages on samplers, laptops etc. using raw material drawn from YouTube videos, field recordings, cassettes, and LPs from the dollar bin.
+Contemporary sound collages - using raw material drawn from YouTube videos, field recordings, and LPs from the dollar bin.

 Triosk meets Jan Jelinek